 format.
 Sequoia Scientific Inc., the manufacturer, supplies processing software.

-Calibration methods and additional software for working with the data and converting to NetCDF are under development at WHSC; and until they are completed, the raw data may be distributed as provisional.
+Calibration methods and additional software for working with the data and converting to NetCDF are under development at WHCMSC; and until they are completed, the raw data may be distributed as provisional.

 The Seagauge uses a pressure measurement to compute wave parameters and is typically programmed to sample in bursts.
 The output must be converted with the manufacturer’s software to make the needed computations.
 It is expected that a local source of atmospheric pressure is available to apply to the raw pressure measurements.
 Once the conversion is complete, a program is executed to read the data and output EPIC-compliant NetCDF files.
 The burst files match the structure of the ADV and PCADP burst data, so one tool can read all burst files.

 The D|wave pressure sensor data are also used to compute wave parameters.
 The D|wave may be programed to sample continuously or in bursts; the data output by the instrument is ASCII.
 Programs were written to treat both kinds of data and write EPIC-compliant NetCDF output.
 The burst files match the structure of the ADV and PCADP burst data, so one tool can read all burst files.